by Lady H

 The dance floor is barely contained within the walls, sticky, sweaty bodies writhing and wiggling to the thumping beat.
 My vision is sliced into a series of still pictures by the throbbing lights; first dowsed in green, then red, then blue.
 The music seems to seep through the walls, engulfing me, filling my eardrums, and causing my whole body to thump.

 Someone knocks into me, breaking my trance.
 I’m no longer sure if I’ve made the best decision in coming here alone.
-The only problem is the only friends I have now are the dusty books in the school library.
+The thing is the only friends I have now are the dusty books in the school library.
 I feel out of place and a bit foolish, enviously eyeing the groups of girls dancing and laughing together.
 How my older brother would laugh at me if he knew.
-Picturing Michael’s condensing smirk, I take in a lungful of the stuffy air.
+Picturing Michael’s condensing smirk, I pull myself together.
 I’m here now.
 I may as well get one drink and see what happens.
 Then I can leave knowing that I’ve given it a go, but it’s not for me.

-I begin to move, pushing my way over to the bar, elbowing and excusing through the hot slick bodies even though they don’t seem to care and there’s no way they can hear my apologies.
-My shoes scrunch over what I can only imagine is broken glass; there’s not enough room to glance at the floor and it’s too dark to see anyway.
+Pushing my way over to the bar, I elbow and excuse through the hot slick bodies even though they don’t seem to care and there’s no way they can hear my apologies.
+My shoes scrunch over the floor, probably broken glass, but it’s too dark to see.
 A sticky sheen of sweat covers my bare skin, the air stifling and making it difficult to breathe.

 The bar’s length is guarded by a crowd three bodies deep.
 It appears impenetrable at first, but then I notice most are friendship groups shouting at each other to be heard, standing out of the way of the dancers.
 After some careful squeezing and manoeuvring, I spy the bar through a gap.
-I reach out my arm and grasp the edge, pulling myself against its cool surface.
+Reaching out my arm, my fingers grasp the edge and pull me against its cool surface.

 The girl on my other side with short bleach-blonde hair and a sharp-lined tattoo winding up one side of her neck laughs at my drink and leans over to shout in the barman’s ear.
 She turns and winks at me before giving another order.
 He grins at me and moves away.
 She pushes herself off the bar and turns to me, sticking out her hand.